Storm chances this weekend

 Tracking the tropics:

-The National Hurricane Center is watching two tropical waves that have a low chance for development over the next five days.
+The National Hurricane Center is watching four tropical waves that have low to medium chances for development over the next five days.
 One is headed toward the Caribbean and then the Gulf of Mexico.

 Below is a comparison for Monday, Labor Day, September 5th.
 The American model has a hurricane into Mexico after earlier computer runs had it in the Gulf!
 The European model has this as an open wave in Mexico but now has a hurricane off the coast of Florida.
 The American model is notorious for creating what are called “model-canes.”
 We need this system to get a better circulation before we can say for sure what we can expect on Labor Day. the bottom line is that without any specificity, both models are showing an increase in activity.
 Make sure you have our Hurricane Tracker App for updates on this system and others that will form in the tropics.